If you’ve traded cryptoassets for a profit, you might assume that any gains you make are tax-free. However, this is not the case.

 - Purchasing goods or services using cryptocurrency

-Points 2 and 3 are particularly noteworthy, as HMRC considers these transactions as disposals subject to CGT.
+Points 2 and 3 are particularly important because HMRC treats these transactions as disposals for Capital Gains Tax purposes.

 HMRC’s future plans

-HMRC’s campaign against unpaid cryptocurrency tax is expected to escalate, with nudge letters potentially followed by more detailed enquiry letters.
-As HMRC gains greater access to data, evading their scrutiny will become increasingly difficult.
+HMRC’s campaign against undeclared cryptocurrency tax is expected to intensify, with nudge letters potentially followed by formal enquiries.
+As HMRC gains greater access to data, avoiding scrutiny will become increasingly difficult.

 Always seek professional advice

-For obvious reasons, we recommend seeking professional advice if you have made gains from cryptoasset dealings.
-A specialist accountant can help you work out your tax position related to cryptoassets and advise on current and future HMRC rules and campaigns.
+For obvious reasons, you should seek professional advice if you have made gains from cryptoasset dealings.
+A specialist accountant can help you understand your tax position and ensure you remain compliant with HMRC rules.